vesln/robber.py/README.md

 #### throw_exactly

-Asserts that the target throws exactly an exception (not its parent)
+Asserts that the target throws exactly an exception (not its subclass)

 ```python
 expect(lambda: raise_exception(...)).to.throw_exactly(Exception)